-RF Signal Detector - Electronics For You
+RF Signal Detector | Full Circuit Diagram with Component Layout

 Download component layout PDFs: click here

-An actual-size, single-side PCB for the RF signal detector is shown in Fig. 2 and its component layout in Fig. 3.
-Assemble the circuit on a PCB to minimise time and assembly errors.
+A single-side PCB for the RF signal detector is shown in Fig. 2 and its component layout in Fig. 3.
+Assemble the circuit on a PCB to minimize time and assembly errors.
 Carefully assemble the components and double-check for any overlooked error.
 Use IC base for IC LM386.
 Before inserting the IC, check the supply voltage.

 To test the circuit for proper functioning, using test points TP0 and TP1 on the PCB, first check whether power supply to the circuit is correct.
 Place some RF source near the antenna and through oscilloscope verify whether the signals are being received at TP2.